p-n-c/github-workflow-praxis/README.md

 ## Create a workflow which bumps the project version

-This action updates the version in three places:
+This action updates three files:

 - package.json
   `"version": "0.0.1"`